YonitLopatinski/AI-Agent-Sample/README.md

 # AI-Agent-Sample

-This repository ws created for my session in DDOS & Microsoft meetup "A Ticket to GenAI World" In this session I've introduced basic term in GenAI, and built an AI Agent using Grop LLM You can find here relevant information and basis code sample of AI Agent with tools
+This repository ws created for my session in DDOS & Microsoft meetup "A Ticket to GenAI World".
+In this session I've introduced basic term in GenAI, and built an AI Agent using models hosted in Groq.

+You can find here relevant information and basis code sample of AI Agent with tools

 # My Blog Posts